 - Playing golf – Playing golf is a fun hobby but also a great exercise for your body.
 If you’re playing 18 holes, you will walk between four to eight miles.
 So playing golf a couple of times a week will improve muscle tone and endurance.

 - Dancing – Dancing makes you feel good.
-And research has shown that dancing gives a much bigger release of endorphins than during other forms of exercises.
+And research has shown that dancing gives a much bigger release of endorphins than during other forms of exercise.
 Dancing connects to the emotional centers of the brain where you will let go and release emotions, which is great for staying mentally healthy and positive.

 - Pilates – Pilates is similar to yoga because it also improves your body’s flexibility, but it focuses more on relaxing tense muscles.
 It’s a great option if you have a couple of injuries, which makes you limited in doing exercising.

 - Gardening – Gardening makes your body do all sorts of movements like squatting, bending, walking, lifting, digging, etc. It will keep your joints active and your mind more positive and creative because you’re out in nature.
+If you want to improve your gardening skills, I recommend following the Masterclass of Ron Finley which you can check out here.

 - Dog walking – If you want to do some exercising and earn a bit of money, you can become a dog walker for you’re neighborhood via the app Wag.
 Apply on the Wag app as a dog walker, and people from you’re neighborhood can book you on demand.
 You’ll earn around $17-$20 per walk (20 minutes) while staying fit.

 No longer having a schedule can be a little bewildering at first.
-But if you stay active, refocus on new interests and activities in retirement you’ll establish new routines in retirement.
+But if you stay active, refocus on new interests and activities in retirement, you’ll establish new routines in retirement.

 The people who live a happy retirement are the ones that stay active every day and have a combination of physical, mental, and social activities throughout their week.
 Also, the people in the Blue Zones remain active well into their 80 and 90s.
-So besides exercising regularly and maintaining social connections, you want to challenge yourself mentally regularly in retirement as well.
+So besides exercising regularly and maintaining social connections, you want to challenge yourself mentally daily in retirement as well.

 Tips for staying mentally active: